 Digital transformation promotes new rural construction

-To achieve this result, in addition to the correct policy of building new rural areas, promoting the application of digital transformation, especially free wifi coverage, has contributed to improving the material and spiritual life of the people here.
+To achieve this result, in addition to the correct policy of building new rural areas, promoting the application of digital transformation, especially free wifi coverage, has contributed to improving the material and spiritual life of people here.

 The Hun village cultural house, Chieng Coi ward, Son La province, was newly built and spacious, with free wifi installed, helping people conveniently access the internet.
 Photo: Van Ngoc